Categories

-This concept begins with the metaphor of WOMAN IS FLOWER—an idealized, delicate image that I felt oversimplified and confined to the complexity of femininity.
-I felt like Yōkai — the transforming and monstrous beings of Japanese folklore offered the perfect framework to break free from this fragile metaphor.
-Many of the most powerful and transformative Yōkai are female figures, often monstrous, disruptive, and multi-dimensional.
-I began to collect and “arrange” flowers in a way that would evoke kakemono figures – my own invented group of Yōkai, creating a tension where both the flowers and the Yōkai challenge each other, neither fully conforms to the typical, rigid definitions of monstrosity or femininity.
+This concept begins with the metaphor WOMAN IS FLOWER—an idealized, delicate image that I felt is oversimplified and confines the complexity of femininity.
+I felt like yōkai—the transforming and monstrous beings of Japanese folklore offered the perfect framework to break free from this fragile metaphor.
+Many of the most powerful and transformative yōkai are female figures, often monstrous, disruptive, and multi-dimensional.
+I began to collect and “arrange” flowers in a way that would evoke kakemono figures – my own invented group of yōkai, creating a tension where both WOMAN IS FLOWER and the yōkai challenge each other, neither fully conforming to the typical, rigid definitions of monstrosity nor femininity.

-Kakemono 花け物 (花 hana = flower; け物 kemono = monster) is a neologism, a concept where metaphor and reality intertwine.
-It lies at the intersection of the metaphor WOMAN IS FLOWER and Yōkai, particularly drawing from the name of the shapeshifting bakemono tradition (化け物, where 化 ba = change, and け物 kemono = monster), blending the idealized image of femininity with it’s deeper, more “monstrous” reality.
+kakemono 花け物 ( hana, ka = flower; け物 kemono = monster) is a neologism, a concept where metaphor and reality intertwine.
+It lies at the intersection of the metaphor WOMAN IS FLOWER and yōkai folklore, particularly drawing from the name of the shapeshifting bakemono tradition (化け物, where ba = change, and け物 kemono = monster), blending the idealized image of femininity with its deeper, more “monstrous” reality.

 Yōkai spirits include:

-In their context, Yōkai beings manifest societal anxieties and cultural constructs.
-The prevalence of female Yōkai, often outnumbering their male counterparts, reveals a troubling societal paradigm steeped in the subjugation of women.
-Heian and Muromachi literature (794-1392) frequently depicted mistreated women as vengeful ghosts, reflecting cultural fears surrounding female sexuality and societal anxieties about women’s bodies, reinforcing the connection between the supernatural and societal anxieties about women’s bodies.
+In their context, yōkai beings manifest societal anxieties and cultural constructs.
+The prevalence of female yōkai, often outnumbering their male counterparts, reveals a troubling societal paradigm steeped in the subjugation of women.
+Heian and Muromachi periods (794-1392) frequently depicted mistreated women as vengeful ghosts, reflecting cultural fears and social anxieties surrounding female sexuality and reinforcing the connection between the supernatural and societal anxieties about women’s bodies.

-Kakemono rethinks femininity by challenging the fragile metaphor that gives narrow definitions of femininity (linking it solely to women), embracing a “monstrous,” transformative identity.
-It also challenges the very concept of Yōkai by subverting the expectations of monstrosity within the folklore itself, creating a space where femininity and monstrosity are not mutually exclusive but exist in a fluid, dynamic relationship.
+kakemono challenges the delicate metaphor that confines femininity to narrow definitions, instead embracing a “monstrous” and evolving identity.
+It also challenges the very concept of yōkai by subverting the expectations of monstrosity within the folklore itself, creating a space where femininity and monstrosity are not mutually exclusive but exist in a fluid, dynamic relationship.
 This pushes against traditional definitions, opening up new possibilities for reading both the feminine and the monstrous, as both categories become more complex and less confined by their typical roles.

-Eventually, I met Zack, an artist in Kyoto, who integrates tarot into his art practice.
-I reached out to him to help bring these ideas to life through a tarot deck—one that encourages breaking free from limiting metaphors.
+Eventually, I met Zack Wood, an artist and researcher in Kyoto who explores yōkai through both creative and academic perspectives, incorporating tarot readings into his practice.
+I reached out to him to help me bring these ideas to life through a deck that encourages breaking free from limiting metaphors.

-For the third edition of betweenanxietyandhope.me, we set out to create a tarot deck featuring Kakemono characters.
-Zack focused on interpreting their meanings in a tarot reading, while I developed their backstories as flower monsters, intent on dismantling traditional flower-woman metaphors.
+For the third edition of betweenanxietyandhope.me, we set out to create a tarot deck featuring kakemono characters.
+Zack focused on interpreting their meanings in a tarot reading, while I developed their backstories as flower monsters.
 We worked independently, not sharing our ideas until the final moment of combining them.

 In many ways, my kakemono stories embody my own memories—emotions, desires, and fragmented moments.
-They reflect the monstrous aspects of my own life, seen in my decisions and experiences.
-These stories are made of the same flowers I once bought to decorate my room or picked up during long walks to clear my head.
+They reflect the “monstrous” aspects of my life, seen in my decisions, experiences, and fleeting moments of uncertainty.
+They take shape from the same flowers I once bought to decorate my room or picked up during long walks to clear my head.
 They are also born from random notes I wrote on my phone, often without knowing when or why they appeared.

-In contrast, Zack’s monsters are playful and full of life, often depicted swaying happily in forests or fields.
+In contrast, or comparison, Zack’s monsters are playful and full of life, often depicted swaying happily in forests or fields.
 While still capable of danger, they embody a sense of joy and spontaneity rather than fear.
 Zack approaches monsters with a belief that they should be fluid and evolving, not rigid or confined to the traditional forms often imagined, defined, and disseminated by straight Japanese men at the center of society.
-For Zack, monsters should lurk in the margins, emerging from the unknown to challenge societal norms.
+For Zack, monsters lurk in the margins, emerging from the unknown to challenge societal norms.
 They embody possibilities beyond established conventions—more about freedom than fear.
 They celebrate their monstrosity, transformation, and the fluidity of identity.
+At the heart of Zack’s approach is to allow the monsters to be themselves, unlike traditional “monster guidebooks”—which often frame creatures as things to be captured, befriended, or defeated.
+While one might have a meaningful interaction with them, they are not here for human control.
+His monsters as well exist on their own terms, reveling in their independence as much as in their ever-shifting forms.

 I don’t miss summer in this snowy country. 雪の国では、